-These sections of the Coverage issues Manual are National Coverage Determinations (NCDs) under §1862(a)(1) of the Social security Act (the Act).
-NCDs are binding on all Medicare carriers, intermediaries, peer review organizations, Health Maintenance Organizations, Competitive Medical Plans, and Health Care Prepayment Plans.
+This revision to the Coverage Issues Manual is a national coverage determination (NCD).
+NCDs are binding on all Medicare carriers, intermediaries, peer review organizations, health maintenance organizations, competitive medical plans, and health prepayment plans.
 Under 42 CFR 422.256(b), an NCD that expands coverage is also binding on a Medicare+Choice Organization.
 In addition, an administrative law judge may not review an NCD.
-(See §1869 (f)(1)(A)(i) of the Social Security Act.)
+(See §1869(f)(1)(A)(i) of the Social Security Act.)